jax-ml/jax/docs/jax.profiler.rst

 Tracing and time profiling
 --------------------------

-:doc:`profiling` describes how to make use of JAX's tracing and time profiling features.
+:doc:`/201/profiling` describes how to make use of JAX's tracing and time profiling features.

 .. autosummary::